Learn To Skate

 Kids who can skate without assistance begin to learn how to use a stick and handle the puck.
 For kids who need more time to practice basic skating skills, or for kids joining the program for the first time, Learn to Skate activities continue to be offered at the opposite end of the ice.

 Basic safety equipment is required per the league's insurance policy and USA Hockey.
-New equipment can be purchased at The Marblehead Sport Shop; used equipment can be purchased at Play It Again Sports in Stoneham.
+New equipment can be purchased at The Marblehead Sport Shop or Pro Hockey in Danvers.
+Used equipment can be purchased at Play It Again Sports in Stoneham.
 Players are given a MYHA jersey on their first day.

 - Hockey gloves or ski gloves to protect the hands.